CT7-labs/argon-cpu/README.md

 - 32x registers
 - 32-bit fixed-width instructions
 - Simple interrupt support
-- 64x I/O pins directly accessible from registers
+- 64x I/O pins with data direction contral directly accessible from registers, not memory
 - No pipelining planned yet (this is my first CPU chill)

 Check out `documentation/architecture` for more info